starfive-tech/JH7100_secondBoot/README.md

 # Cross Compile

-Download compile according to your enviroment as below link: https://github.com/sifive/freedom-tools/releases/tag/v2020.12.0
+Download compiler according to your enviroment as the below link:

+https://github.com/sifive/freedom-tools/releases/tag/v2020.12.0

+Add the compiler to your PATH:

+export PATH=/home/user/compiler/bin:$PATH

 # Build